 - To safeguard human health and livelihoods

 - To protect marine animals from harm

 The GGGI is an initiative started by World Animal Protection and officially launched in September 2015.
-There are currently over 80 participants and the list keeps growing.
+There are currently over 80 participants, including the Government of Canada, and the list keeps growing.
 Eleven governments signed letters of support for the GGGI at the United Nations Conference in 2017 and now Canada has signed on as well.

 How Big is the Problem?

 In one word – massive!
 The estimate is that over 640,000 tonnes of fishing gear is lost, abandoned or discarded in the ocean worldwide every year.

 Millions of marine organisms are killed or injured by ghost gear as they become entangled, including cetaceans (whales, dolphins & porpoises), pinnipeds (seals and sea lions), marine birds, sea turtles and invertebrates.
 Destruction of marine habitats such as coral reefs, glass sponge reefs and eelgrass beds, is also a major problem caused by ALDFG.

 Losses to marine fisheries are in the millions across all countries that have access to the sea.
 Ghost gear is also a major source of marine plastic pollution as the majority of all nets are made from different types of plastic materials.